 With the stay-at-home edict, more and more of us are taxing the limits of our wireless routers.
 I say this because we were without internet connectivity for approximately 18 hours.
 To some that’s nothing, but for us, it’s a real hardship.

 My husband is working from home and requires a stable internet connection.
 Not to mention that our house operates through our modem/wireless router.
 When the wireless goes down, so do our computers, TVs and cell phones (yes, we live in a cell phone signal black hole).

 When I finally got a knowledgeable cable company technician on the phone, the long and short of the conversation was…you need a more powerful wireless router.
 The free router provided by the cable company a few years ago can no longer stand up to several Fire TV sticks, cell phones, tablets, desktops and laptops.
 There are just too many devices taxing it.

 I asked for a recommendation and he suggested the Google WiFi Mesh.
 When I heard the name Google, I thought, “Oh no!
 Big brother again!”
-However, I heeded his advice and ordered the 3-part Google WiFi Mesh.
+However, I heeded his advice and ordered the 3-part Google WiFi Mesh (Amazon affiliate link).
 Surprisingly, Amazon delivered it promptly (wish I could say the same for my orders of vitamin C).

 Connecting the Google Mesh System

 I have a modem/router fiddling phobia.
 Whenever I have to do more than plug and unplug a router, I’m way out of my league.
 Fortunately, setting up Google Mesh was easy.
 All I had to do was plug it into the wall and connect the main wifi point to the modem.
 Google provides the necessary cables.

 After connecting the wifi point I had to download the Google wifi app (or the Google Home app) to configure the device.
 The configuration process was also rather simple.